JaquelineCastro01/project2OS/README.txt

 Q10:  You have to supply an initial value when creating a semaphore.
 Which value should you use to mimic the default functionality of a mutex?
 What would happen if you specified a larger value?
+If you do specify a larger value you might exceed the mamimum number of sempahores allowed having to reconfigure kernal to increase sempahore limit.

 Testing